Monodromy problem and Tangential center-focus problem for product of generic lines in $\mathbb{P}^2$: Introduction

 Then naturally arises the problem of classifying the conditions of $F$ and $\omega$ with which $I_1(t)$ vanishes over a family $\delta_t$ of cycles around a Morse singularity or center singularity.
 In \cite{ChMonodromy} the authors call this problem the \textit{tangential center-focus problem}.
 In \cite{Il}, Y. Ilyashenko proves that for a generic polynomial $F$ ($F$ with isolated singularities, and such that the critical points and critical values are different) $I_1(t)$ is null along a family of cycles around to a center if and only if $\omega=dA+BdF$ for $A,B\in \C[x,y]$.
 This characterization is done by showing that the monodromy action is transitive.
 Therefore, $I_1$ is zero over any cycle in the 1-homology group of any regular fiber of $F$, and the result is derived from the work of L. Gavrilov on Petrov modules \cite{gavrilovpetrov}.

-The \textit{monodromy problem} asks for conditions on $F$ such that the subspace generated by the orbit of the monodromy action on a vanishing cycle of a Morse singularity is equal to $H_1(F^{-1}(t), \Q)$ for any $t$ regular value of $F$ (see \cite{ChMonodromy}).
-Moreover, in \cite{ChMonodromy}, the authors solve the monodromy problem for the hyperelliptic curves $F(x,y)=y^2+p(x)$.
+The \textit{monodromy problem} asks for conditions on $F$ such that the subspace generated by the orbit of the monodromy action on a vanishing cycle of a Morse singularity is equal to $H_1(F^{-1}(t), \Q)$ for any $t$ regular value of $F$.
+Moreover, in \cite{ChMonodromy}, C. Christopher and P. Marde{\v{s}}i{\'c} solve the monodromy problem for the hyperelliptic curves $F(x,y)=y^2+p(x)$.
 It is worth noting that this family of polynomials is closely related to the 0-dimensional case, which is studied in \cite{GavrilovMovasati}.
-In \cite{DanielLopezMonodromy4}, this problem is studied for family of polynomials $y^3+p(x)$ and $y^4+p(x)$, by using Dynkin diagrams.
+In \cite{DanielLopezMonodromy4}, this problem is studied for the families of polynomials $y^3+p(x)$ and $y^4+p(x)$, by using Dynkin diagrams.
 Moreover, in this work the monodromy problem is solved for the case of $p(x)+q(y)$ with $\deg(p)=\deg(q)=4$.

 In \cite{hosseincenterlog}, H. Movasati studies the monodromy action for a product of lines in generic position $F=l_0l_1\cdots l_d$ by using the results in \cite{ACampo}.
 Furthermore, he shows that if $I_1$ is zero along a family of vanishing cycles $\delta_t$, then $\omega=F\sum_{k=0}^d\lambda_k\frac{dl_k}{l_k}+dP$ where $\lambda_k\in \C$ and $P$ is a polynomial.
+The case of product of lines in generic position is also studied in \cite{MarcoU}.
 A generalization is given in \cite{pontigotangential}, where the irreducible components of $F$ are of the form $f_k^{n_k}+g_k$ where $n_k\in \N$, $f_k$ are linear polynomials without constant term, and $\deg(g_k)<n_k$.
 Another work where the tangential center-focus problem for non-generic polynomials is studied is \cite{yadollahcenter}, where the pullback case is studied.

 In this work we study the monodromy problem and the tangential center-focus problem in the projective space $\p^2$.
 Some works like \cite{hosseinabelian} and \cite{yadollahBrieskorn} study these problems in the projective space as well for generic integrable foliations and pullback integrable foliations, respectively.
 In the projective context, it is necessary to consider rational functions $\frac{P(x,y,z)}{Q(x,y,z)}$, with $P$ and $Q$ being homogeneous polynomials of the same degree.
 Here we consider the rational function defined by products of lines in generic position, that is